East End of London, 1884-1895.

 (In 1896, Dr Frederick Temple was appointed the Archbishop of Canterbury)

-In 1888 the Parish of St Michael & All Angels, Bromley by Bow, was split up to create the separate Parish of St Gabriel, to which Fr Enraght was appointed the Curate-in-Charge.
-St Gabriel's was in the slums between East India Dock Road and Bow Road.
+In 1888 the Parish of St Michael & All Angels, Bromley by Bow, was divided into two, to create a separate Parish of St Gabriel, Poplar, to which Fr Enraght was appointed the Curate-in-Charge.
+St Gabriel's was situated amongst the slums between East India Dock Road and Bow Road.

 The Enraght Family lived in St Gabriel's Vicarage, in Morris Road, Poplar.